sidsachan/music_effect_2/Readme.txt

 The chromosomes required for train_chromosome, prune_distinct, prune_gen_alg are from the line 360 of
 'log_input_genetic_alg.txt'.
 Relevant hyper-parameters of genetic algorithm can be found around there.

+To get Figure 3 of the paper, uncomment the last line of utils.py